WebOrigami/docs/src/eg/intro.md

 `map` doesn't do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
 You can think of such an explorable graph as a _lazy dictionary_.
 The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

 ## Use a graph as a map

-Above it was noted that the second argument passed to `map` can actually be any graph, not just a mapping function.
-This lets you use data to transform other data.

 Suppose that you have base data, like an array of people: